Top 3 forex trade ideas: EURUSD, XAUUSD, and GBPUSD - RoboForex

 Table of contents

-The EURUSD pair maintains its upward momentum.
-Following yesterday’s rise, a potential reversal pattern formed on the daily chart.
-The key resistance level is located at 1.1430 and coincides with the Fibonacci levels.
-The pair is expected to see increased volatility in the near term, and the preferred strategy is to buy when the price is rising.
-Today's trade idea for EURUSD suggests placing a pending Sell Limit order.
+The EURUSD currency pair continues to rise within a strong bullish impulse, showing sustained buyer interest.
+Bullish support intensified during the Asian session, pushing the price above the previous key resistance at 1.1474.
+Near the 1.1610 mark, a confluence zone of Fibonacci levels could act as a significant technical barrier and may trigger a corrective pullback.
+Today’s trade idea for EURUSD suggests placing a pending Buy Limit order.

-News sentiment shows a moderate dominance of positive expectations for EURUSD – 44% vs 56%.
-The risk-to-reward ratio exceeds 1:6.
-The potential profit at the first take-profit target is 298 points, and 623 points at the second, while possible losses are limited to 100 points.
+News sentiment indicates a dominance of positive expectations for EURUSD – 57% vs 43%.
+The risk-to-reward ratio exceeds 1:3.
+Potential profit at the first take-profit target is 135 points, and 194 points at the second, while possible losses are limited to 50 points.

-XAUUSD is moving within a steady uptrend, with the price at extreme overbought levels.
-Despite aggressive bullish momentum, a short-term bearish correction remains likely.
-The preferred option in this situation is to buy on the downside.
-Today's trade idea for XAUUSD is to place a pending Buy Limit order.
+XAUUSD maintains a steady upward trend under the influence of strong bullish momentum.
+However, the current rally shows signs of overbought conditions, and the forming bearish divergence could limit further growth potential and trigger a correction.
+Despite this, the medium-term outlook remains bullish, with the preferred strategy being to buy on pullbacks near key support levels.
+Today’s XAUUSD trade idea suggests placing a pending Buy Limit order.

-News sentiment shows a slight dominance of negative expectations for XAUUSD – 54% vs 46%.
-The risk-to-reward ratio exceeds 1:4.
-The potential profit at the first take-profit target is 12,000 points, and 13,800 points at the second, with possible losses limited to 3,000 points.
+News sentiment for XAUUSD shows a moderate dominance of negative expectations – 54% vs 46%.
+The risk-to-reward ratio is greater than 1:3.
+Potential profit at the first take-profit target is 9,000 points, and 10,000 points at the second, with possible losses capped at 3,000 points.

-The GBPUSD pair is showing signs of weakening, with short-term timeframes signalling waning bullish momentum.
-Despite breaking above the previous resistance level at 1.3208, the price remains in the overbought area.
-Although the expected decline is a correction, the current risk-to-reward ratio makes short positions attractive.
-Today's trade idea for GBPUSD suggests placing a pending Sell Limit order.
+The strong bullish trend in GBPUSD continues, with the pair rising for the ninth consecutive session.
+Although overbought conditions have emerged, there are no signs yet of the bullish impulse fading.
+Buyer support remains firm.
+A key support level for a potential rebound stands at 1.3269.
+Under current conditions, the preferred strategy is to buy on dips in anticipation of further strengthening.
+Today’s GBPUSD trade idea suggests placing a pending Buy Limit order.

-News sentiment remains balanced, with a slight bias of positive expectations for GBPUSD – 48% vs 52%.
-The risk-to-reward ratio exceeds 1:4.
-The potential profit at the first take-profit target is 254 points, and 451 points at the second, with possible losses limited to 100 points.
+News sentiment for GBPUSD reflects a moderate dominance of positive expectations – 56% vs 44%.
+The risk-to-reward ratio is greater than 1:3.
+Potential profit at the first take-profit target is 180 points, and 231 points at the second, while possible losses are limited to 70 points.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.